MMRINet: Efficient Mamba-Based Segmentation with Dual-Path Refinement for Low-Resource MRI Analysis: Methods

-\subsubsection{Encoder}
+\subsubsection{Encoder.}

-The encoder comprises four stages with \textit{BasicBlock3D} residual units and strided downsampling.
-Starting from $C_{in}=4$ input channels, features expand to $16$, $32$, $64$, and $128$ channels while spatial resolution reduces to $D/2$, $D/4$, $D/8$, and maintains $D/8$ respectively.
-Each stage generates skip connections for decoder fusion.
-All blocks use batch normalization, ReLU, and dropout (0.05).
+The encoder comprises four stages of \textit{BasicBlock3D} residual units with strided downsampling.
+Beginning from $C_\text{in}=4$ input channels (one per modality), the feature map dimensionality expands to $16$, $32$, $64$, and $128$ channels through successive stages, while spatial resolution reduces by a factor of two per stage along each spatial dimension.
+Each BasicBlock3D employs two $3\times3\times3$ convolutions with batch normalization, ReLU activation, and dropout ($p=0.05$).
+Skip connections from each encoder stage are preserved for decoder fusion.

-\subsubsection{Mamba Bottleneck}
+\subsubsection{Mamba Bottleneck.}

-At $D/8 \times H/8 \times W/8$ resolution ($128$ch), the bottleneck employs: \textbf{(1) GroupMamba3D} extended from \cite{groupmamba} with $G=4$ groups and $d_{ssm}=32$.
-Unlike standard Mamba, GroupMamba partitions channels into groups and applies directional scanning along $H$, $W$, $D$, and $HW$ axes independently, enabling parallel capture of anisotropic volumetric dependencies.
-Each group undergoes depthwise convolution, state-space projection, and layer normalization, followed by cross-group modulation.
-This reduces parameters by $1/G$ while maintaining global receptive fields, crucial for efficient $128^3$ volume processing.
-(2) \textbf{Channel Attention} (squeeze-excitation, $r=8$) for feature recalibration, and (3) \textbf{BasicBlock3D} for refinement as shown in Figure~\ref{fig:mamba-dpfr}.